-These pages are concerned about Rock Climbing, both outdoor on natural rock and on artificial climbing walls – mainly situated within indoor climbing centres.
+These pages are concerned about Rock Climbing, both outdoor on natural rock and on artificial climbing walls – mainly situated within indoor climbing centres and Community Schools.

 Rock climbing is an athletic activity which requires the performance skills associated with gymnastics, but also the finesse and movement of dance.
 Like most physical ‘sports’, to be good involves dedication and training, however, it is a skill that comes natural to us all and it can be enjoyed at any level.

 There is a huge range of different rock types in Scotland from granite to sandstone to gabbro and the oldest rock in the world - gneiss; there is every scale of cliff from remote and big mountain cliffs or serious big sea cliffs to roadside outcrops near the big cities; and there is every grade of climb from easy slabs that are just a little more technical than scrambling to overhanging ‘blank’ walls at the highest grades.